Avalon Investment Services Ltd

 You might be eligible for compensation

-Claims submitted to FSCS against Avalon relate to the SIPP operators’ due diligence obligations when accepting customers’ investments.
-Some Avalon customers were advised by authorised independent financial advisers (IFAs) to transfer existing pensions into the Avalon SIPP, while others were advised by unauthorised firms.
+We’re aware that some Avalon customers were advised by authorised independent financial advisers to transfer existing pensions into the Avalon SIPP.
+We know that others were advised by unauthorised firms.

-Following the pension transfer, customers had their pension funds placed in high risk, non-standard investments, many of which have now become illiquid.
-FSCS has already assessed and paid a number of customer complaints against authorised IFAs declared in default by FSCS, in relation to advice they received to transfer their pension into the Avalon SIPP.
+However, we’ve already assessed and paid several customer claims against authorised IFAs declared in default by FSCS, in relation to advice they received to transfer their pension into the Avalon SIPP.

 18 Jul, 2019